ACCORDING TO EVIDENCE-BASED, SUBSPECIALTY SOCIETY RECOMMENDATIONS

 Hypertension

-AUA/SUFU recommend a 4- to 8-week trial of OAB medication to determine treatment failure.1
+AUA/SUFU consider a 4- to 8-week trial of OAB medication as necessary to determine treatment failures.1

 Next Page